Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 After these passages, we are ready to train our models.
 Our final dataset can be downloaded [`here`](https://drive.google.com/drive/folders/1-7se3aMXMXtDF89ALV07pru3kELmWTTo?usp=sharing) and it was created using the version 2 of the original dataset.

 ## [`Models`](./models)
+* [`inceptionNet.py`](./models/inceptionNet.py): CNN model used for the classification task.
+We first loaded the inceptionV3 model with imagenet weight and added more layers at the top.
+We do not freeze any layer, so during training the preloaded weights from Imagenet will be updated;
 * [`rawGAN.py`](./models/rawGAN.py): first trial using a Generative Adversial Network to generate from scratch X-Rays images.
 With this first trial we combine all together the three classes of our dataset to find a good set of hyperparameters to use in the following trials;
 * [`cGAN.py`](./models/cGAN.py): starting from the rawGAN, we added to the model to ability to distinguish between the tree different classes.
 This type is called Conditional GAN;

 ## [`Experiments`](./experiments)
+* [`inceptionNet.ipynb`](./experiments/inceptionNet.ipynb): notebook reporting the experiment using the inceptionNet model.
-* [`rawGANexperiment.ipynb`](./experiments/rawGANexperiment.ipynb): notebook reporting the experiment using the rawGAN model.
+* [`rawGAN.ipynb`](./experiments/rawGAN.ipynb): notebook reporting the experiment using the rawGAN model.

 ## [`Results`](./results)